dmedinasm/newdietaryplan/README.md

 ## How It Works

 1. **Input Your Details**: Provide information about your dietary goals, any medical conditions, and food allergies.
-2. **Specify Preferences**: Let us know about your food preferences and any specific requirements.
-3. **Generate Plan**: Our algorithm creates a personalized 7-day meal plan based on your inputs.
+2. **Generate Plan**: Our algorithm creates a personalized 7-day meal plan based on your inputs.
-4. **Access Recipes**: Browse through our extensive catalog of recipes to find detailed instructions for each meal in your plan.